rickardlindberg/rickardlindberg.me/writing/alan-kay-notes/index.markdown

 > once the data is inside the object, you can't actually access it any more.
 It
 > becomes a detail that the programmer doesn't have to worry about.

-From a user in a [Hacker News thread](https://news.ycombinator.com/item?id=19415983) discussing the above article:
+From a user in the [Hacker News thread](https://news.ycombinator.com/item?id=19415983) discussing the above article:

 > Smalltalk had to cut corners with messaging due to the limited processing of